sherzberg/django-emailer/README.rst

 v.2 - 2012-05-10
 ----------------

 **This software should be considered beta.
-However, I do use the email templates, lists, and bulk emails on a daily production site for a limited amount of emails per week.**
+However, I do use the email templates, lists, and bulk emails daily on a production site.**

-This django app is used to manage bulk (and one off) emails.
+This django app is used to manage bulk emails.
 You can create email templates, and email lists.
 Emails can be created and bulk sent in a future date.

 Requirements